open-policy-agent/contrib/data_filter_example/README.md

 data filtering and authorization.
 When the server receives API requests it asks OPA for a set of conditions to apply to the SQL query that serves the request.

-The server itself is implemented in Python using Flask asnd and sqlite3.
+The server itself is implemented in Python using Flask and and sqlite3.

+## Status

+The Rego → SQL translation implemented in this directory should be considered **experimental** and is only tested against sqlite.

 ## Install